You & Your Pelvic Floor: Let's Talk About Pelvic Organ Prolapse

 Symptoms of pelvic organ prolapse

 So, what are the symptoms?
 The general sensation is sometimes reported as a feeling of heaviness in your lower abdomen and genitals.
 Or it is also sometimes described as a dragging discomfort inside the vagina, or a feeling like something is coming down into the vagina.
-Other specific symptoms can include: Obviously, these symptoms have other possible causes besides POP but they are good to keep an eye out for.
+Other specific symptoms can include:- Pelvic pain and/or lower back pain

 What causes pelvic organ prolapse?